microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_cdmutilpipeline.md

 DataLakeToDedicatedPoolCopy pipeline reads the control tables from Dedicated pool build dynamic TSQL script using copyInto statement for Full export or incremental export and execute on the dedicated pool.

-## 3. Create Staging Tables in Azure SQL Server- Create tables (empty tables) to orchastrate data copy in Azure SQL Server
+## 3. Create Staging Tables in Azure SQL Server- Create tables (empty tables) to orchestrate data copy in Azure SQL Server
-Create staging tables and data entities as view on SQL Server to orchastrate data copy.
+Create staging tables and data entities as view on SQL Server to orchestrate data copy.

 Following parameters are applicable for Azure SQL Table